ExpressLRS/Docs/README.md

 # ExpressLRS.org Documentation Repository

+Developed and maintained by **ExpressLRS LLC** and its passionate open source community, working together to advance reliable, high-performance radio control technology.

 ## Community
 We have both a [Discord Server](https://discord.gg/expresslrs) and [Facebook Group](https://www.facebook.com/groups/636441730280366), which have great support for new users and constant ongoing development discussion